Dense matter in a holographic hard-wall model of QCD: Introduction

 \section{Introduction}

 A significant goal of physics of modern quantum chromodynamics (QCD) is to establish the phase diagram of QCD.
-The finite-temperature region with zero or low-density in the QCD phase diagram is well determined from the lattice simulations~\cite{Aoki:2006we,Fodor:2001pe}.
+The finite-temperature region with zero or low density in the QCD phase diagram is well determined from the lattice simulations~\cite{Aoki:2006we,Fodor:2001pe}.
 In addition, the perturbative QCD approach determines the extremely high-temperature or high-density aspects of QCD.
-The properties in the other region are still unclear due to the strong coupling and non-linear properties of low-energy QCD.
+The properties in the other region are still unclear due to the strong coupling and nonlinear properties of low-energy QCD.

 An interesting part of the QCD phase diagram is the low-temperature and high-density region around $2-10$ times the normal nuclear density.
 Understanding the physics in the region is an open problem.
 Various theoretical studies propose exotic phases, typical examples being a pion or kaon condensed phase and a quarkyonic phase \cite{Migdal:1978az,Kaplan:1986yq,McLerran:2007qj}.
 In addition, recent astronomical observations inform us about the matter governed by strong coupling QCD inside the neutron stars.
 The realization of a high-density QCD matter is expected inside cores of neutron stars.
 In particular, the discovery of a neutron star with a mass about twice the mass of the sun imposes a strong constraint on equations of state of the high-density QCD matter~\cite{Demorest:2010bx}.